One asset that has a place in every household is Gold. Its significance explains the demand for gold mutual funds.

 Fluctuation in Gold Prices: Market demand and supply affect gold prices.
 The prices are very seasonal in nature.
 Gold performs well only when the stock market isn’t.
 That was the reason behind good returns from the gold investment during the 2008 market crash.
 Due to high volatility, gold cannot be an investment option but can work as an insurance cover.

 Gold funds invest in gold ETFs.
 The cost of ETFs is added to gold mutual funds and hence are costlier than gold ETFs.
 Gold funds also charge an exit load if the investment is redeemed before a predetermined lock-in period.
+However, there are no extra expenses like annual maintenance charges of a Demat account, brokerage fees, transaction fees, or delivery fees associated with these investments, making them cost-effective.
+Hence these funds have a low expense ratio.

 Gold Mutual Funds in India